F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 The next lines of the declaration set the NTP (network time protocol) options on the BIG-IP.

 The name *myNTP* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
 You can name this object however you'd like, but it must have a name.

+..
+IMPORTANT:: If you are configuring NTP in your declaration, Declarative Onboarding disables DHCP for NTP.

 .. code-block:: javascript